 Re: Another M4/16 replacement failing?

 Watch out kdahm, your starting to think like me.
-That is never a good thing for anyone!
+That is :roll: never a good thing for anyone!

 How can man die better than facing fearful odds, for the ashes of his fathers and the temples of his God?